chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 Description of the case
 -----------------------------

-A circular bubble of radius :math:`R=0.5` is in equilibrium in the center of a two-dimensional squared domain of side length :math:`L=5.0` filled with air.
+A circular bubble of radius :math:`R=0.5` is at equilibrium in the center of a two-dimensional squared domain of side length :math:`L=5.0` filled with air.
 The gravitational force is neglected, such as in a microgravity environment, and the ratio of density between the droplet and the air is 1, meaning that buoyancy is also neglected.
 Therefore, without any external force, the bubble and the air are at rest and only the surface tension effects are involved, maintaining the droplet in its circular shape.
 The following schematic describes the geometry and dimensions of the simulation in the :math:`(x,y)` plane:

 .. image:: images/static-bubble.png
     :alt: Schematic